th2-net/th2-codec-http/README.md

 ```

 ### Gradle metadata note
-ignoreGradleMetadataRedirection is used for sonatype because Sailfish dependencies have constrains that interfere with our BOM,
+ignoreGradleMetadataRedirection is used for sonatype because Sailfish dependencies have constrains that interfere with BOM,
 so we exclude Gradle metadata for these repositories.

-**Double check compatibility of dependencies.**
-This can also result to ignoring things like _testFixtures_ from dependencies.
+It's been verified that Sailfish itself is compatible with versions from BOM and therefore safe to use.